-On May 4, 2010, the Board established the CGNC Committee which replaced the previously constituted HRC Committee.
+On May 4, 2010, the Board established the CGNC Committee which replaced the previously constituted Human Resources and Compensation Committee ("HRC Committee").
 Previously, the Corporation did not have a formal governance or nominating committee, although the HRC Committee routinely performed functions that would be customary for such committees.
 Given the high level of importance the Board places on the Corporation's governance and nominating functions, the Board felt it was an appropriate time to formalize these roles within the reconstituted CGNC Committee.
 In addition to assuming the HRC Committee's mandate with respect to the Corporation's overall corporate policy relating to compensation and benefits, the CGNC Committee's mandate was expanded to include such matters as developing an effective corporate governance system for the Corporation, reviewing and assessing the Corporation's corporate governance practices and public disclosure on an ongoing basis, reviewing the Corporation's compensation policies and programs to ensure that they motivate an appropriate level of risk-taking and mitigate excessive risk-taking, identifying and recommending candidates for election to the Board and all committees of the Board, organizing and overseeing the Corporation's director education program and establishing and reviewing succession planning for the Chief Executive Officer and other senior executives.
+The CGNC Committee also engages external advisors from time to time, as the CGNC Committee deems appropriate, to discuss the Corporation's compensation policies and programs and corporate governance practices.

-As of the date of this Circular, the CGNC Committee is comprised of Michael A. Butt (Chair), Joseph A. Carrabba, Susan Wolburgh Jenah, Monica Sloan and The Hon.
-Brian V. Tobin, P.C., O.C., all of whom are considered independent within the meaning of the CSA Guidelines.
+As of the date of this Circular, the CGNC Committee is comprised of Joseph A. Carrabba, Susan Wolburgh Jenah (Chair) and Monica Sloan, all of whom are considered independent within the meaning of the CSA Guidelines.
 The Chief Executive Officer of the Corporation does not participate in the selection of members of the CGNC Committee.